chwangthu/amazon-review-classifier/README.md

 - label: 0 for low quality, and 1 for high quality (only appear in training set)

 Reviews with votes_up / votes_all ≥ 0.9 are considered as high quality reviews.
 All the reviews are assured to have at least 5 votes_all.

+## Ensemble learning
+Bagging and Adaboost M1 is used.